Anyaoma/Buy_Sell_Hold_ML_Prediction/README.md

 **Hyperparameter Tuning:**

-The Random forest was tuned and produced the following model parameters as optimal:
+The Random forest was tuned, which then produced the following model parameters as optimal:

 Best: 0.930693 using {'criterion': 'entropy', 'max_depth': 10, 'n_estimators': 80}